ru-fix/gradle-release-plugin/README.md

 Now you have new branch `release/1.4`.
 You can create feature branches based on `release/1.4` and start developing new features.

-## Plugin tasks
+# Plugin tasks

-All plugin tasks works with git repository.
+All plugin tasks work with git repository.
 In order to ensure actual state of local repository they try to fetch data from remote repository.
-If remote repository requires credentials, plugin task will try to resolve them.
+If remote repository requires authentication, plugin tasks will try to resolve credentials.
 User can provide credentials via:
  * gradle properties:
     `-Pru.fix.gradle.release.login=<git.login>`